matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-7.md

 ---
 title: 'Based Logs #7 - RenderDoc'
-description: 'Learning to use RenderDoc'
+description: 'Jumping in and learning about the graphics debugger RenderDoc'
 date: '2024-05-20'
 ---